Daily Jobs › Payroll

 How and Why Should You Write a Note to Your Client with Your Invoice?

-(FREE invoice letter templates below)
+(FREE invoice templates in Google Docs below)

 If you’re just sending a bill to your client, you could be missing out on a unique opportunity to promote your brand’s image and retain customers for the long term.